osvaldopina/linkbuilder/docs.md

 * `dontSubstituteAny()`
 Indicates that all parameters must be kept as variables in the template

-For a non templated link a simple templated exmple would be:
+For a templated link a simple exmple would be:

 Given this Controller:
 ```java